 Limitations:

-• MCP gateway is secondary to LLM routing — MCP features are less mature
+• MCP gateway features are maturing fast but still secondary to LLM routing

 • No A2A support (unlike ContextForge)

-• No RBAC or policy engine — security is basic compared to Traefik or Lasso
+• RBAC and policy engine are newer compared to Traefik or Lasso

 Best for: Teams who want a single high-performance gateway for both LLM routing and MCP tool orchestration, and care about latency.